Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 \subsection{Lagrangian Relaxation}

-The Lagrangian relaxation is a decomposition-based optimization technique to approach a complex problem by dualizing complicating constraints such that the remaining ``relatively easy'' structure is exposed and thus efficiently solved.
-Specifically, in our case, the complicating constraints can be viewed as those of MCP, Constraints~\eqref{eq:c3}, primarily due to the intact AP structure (Remark~\ref{rm:3}) in the relaxed problem along with Constraint~\eqref{eq:epsilon}.
+The Lagrangian relaxation is a decomposition-based optimization technique used to approach complex problems by dualizing complicating constraints, thereby exposing the remaining ``relatively easy'' structure for efficient solving (see Ref.~\cite{fisher2004} for a general overview of the topic).
+Specifically, in our case, the complicating constraints can be viewed as those of MCP, Constraints~\eqref{eq:c3}, primarily due to the intact AP structure (Section~\ref{sec:charcteristics}) present in the relaxed problem, along with Constraint~\eqref{eq:epsilon}.
+For a more in-depth discussion on selecting between competing relaxations, we invite readers to refer to Appendix~B.

 To retrieve the \textit{Lagrangian problem} (LR) of RCRP-ARC, we dualize Constraints~\eqref{eq:c3}:\hypertarget{(LR)}{}

 where $\bm{\lambda}=(\lambda_{tp} \in \mathbb{R}_{\geq0}:t \in \mathcal{T}, p \in \mathcal{P})$ is a vector of Lagrange multipliers associated with Constraints~\eqref{eq:c3}, and $Z_\text{D}(\varepsilon,\bm{\lambda})$ denotes the optimal value of LR.